 |Optimal Dough Temp||78°-80°F|

 Make the Poolish.
-Though the recipe only calls for 381g of poolish, I recommend making 400g as there will always be some loss in the process.
-Combine all ingredients in a bowl, cover with plastic and let sit overnight at least 6 hours.
-The poolish will be ready when doubled and nicely bubbled on top.
+Though the recipe only calls for 381g of poolish, I recommend making 400g, as there will always be some loss in the process.
+Combine all ingredients in a bowl, cover with plastic and let sit overnight at least 6-8 hours.
+The poolish will be ready when it’s nicely bubbled on top and passes the float test (it could be doubled, but don’t necessarily rely on that).
 Note that in cooler weather, the poolish will take longer to mature, sometimes up to 18 hours.

 Mix.
 Mix all the ingredients together to form a shaggy mass.